-We have finally found a home.
-378 Maria Avenue was build in 1885 and is the crown jewel of the historic Dayton's Bluff neighborhood.
-And, it's now the home for the Yoerg Brewing Company.
-Not only will we be brewing Yoerg beers on premise, but we'll also be importing in some rare, authentic Bavarian & Bohemian beers as well.
+The Yoerg Brewing Company is now open for business.
+Located at 378 Maria Avenue, a gorgeous Victorian structure that was build in 1885 and is the crown jewel of the historic Dayton's Bluff neighborhood.
+Not only will we be brewing Yoerg beers on premise, but we'll also be importing some rare, authentic Bavarian & Bohemian beers as well.
 A complete food menu with a heavy Bavarian influence with a wonderful selection of cheeses & pates.
-We will also have one of the most ambitious wine programs in the state with 8 wines by the glass under $7.00 and 100 wines under $40.00 a bottle.
+We will also have one of the most ambitious wine programs in the state with 8 wines by the glass under $8.00 and 100 wines under $40.00 a bottle.

 Minnesota's first commercial brewery, the Yoerg Brewing Company was founded ten years before Minnesota became a state in 1848.
 It was one of the cornerstone businesses that helped build the city of Saint Paul.
 Anthony Yoerg was the first in the Midwest to ferment his beers Bavarian style (in caves along the Mississippi River downtown Saint Paul) and they were the main reason Saint Paul breweries were as revered as those from Milwaukee and St. Louis before Prohibition.
 The brewery closed in 1952 because they refused to compromise their standards when the competition started cutting corners.
 Well, 64 years later, the legendary Yoerg Beers are back.